huytd/ascii-d/DEVLOG.md

+# Mar 20, 2022

+I don't know why did I wait for so long to implement this.

+Before, if the window is closed, the app keeps running.
+Druid intentionally implements this behavior to support multiple windows applications.
+ASCII-d is not designed to be a multi-window app so it's not necessary.

+The fix was simple, I just need to add a delegate to the `AppLauncher`, the `window_removed()` method will be called every time we close a window.
+When that happens, I just need to terminate the app.

 # Dec 22, 2021

 Today I implemented another shape drawing feature, Rectangle Tool (or `RectTool`)!
 Now we can draw boxes everywhere.